nainoaktv/project4-backend/README.md

 ## Future Enhancements

-- Profile picture file upload
+- [ ] User Profile:
+    - [ ] Ability to have profile pictures

-- Ability to edit account details
+    - [ ] Ability to edit account details
+    - [ ] Ability to view account activity history (actions like post, comment and like history)

+- [x] ReadMe

 ## Screenshots
+Note: ERD does not 100% reflect current implementation.
+It was changed as I learned more

 ![App Screenshot](https://raw.github.com/nainoaktv/project4-backend/main/ERD.png)

 ## API Reference